 A Dream Life Manifesto.
 Sounds fancy, doesn’t it?

 What I love about this name, is that it conjures up different images for each person.
-One person might hear “dream life” and immediately picture brightly coloured drinks with little umbrellas, sitting on a white sand beach with the waves lapping peacefully in the background.
+One person might hear “dream life” and immediately picture brightly colored drinks with little umbrellas, sitting on a white sand beach with the waves lapping peacefully in the background.
 To someone else, the idea might call up crisp fall evenings spent with a cup of tea and a really good book, and no other care in the world.

 To some of you, a dream life is running your own business, or getting your PhD, or earning enough passive income to stay at home with your babies.